 There’s a long list of health conditions, medications, and irritants capable of causing a skin rash.
-You can’t know if your rash signals a skin allergy unless you meet with Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, at Allergy & Asthma Institute of Southeast Michigan.
+You can’t know if your rash signals a skin allergy unless you meet with Chad W. Mayer, DO, FAAAAI, FAAP, at Allergy & Asthma Institute of Southeast Michigan.
 They perform allergy testing, identify the specific allergen causing the problem, and provide tailored treatment to ease your skin symptoms.
 Call the office in Farmington Hills, Michigan, today, or use online booking to schedule a skin allergy consultation.

 All allergies begin when your immune system overreacts to a harmless substance and creates antibodies labeling the substance as a danger to your health.
 When you have a skin allergy, your immune system reacts to something that touches your skin.